-- 6.1.21 Over the five-year period 2023-2028, there is a land supply capable of delivering 1,918 homes.
-The identified supply exceeds the five year housing requirement (1,327) by 591 dwellings.
-This is equivalent to 7.2 years' supply of land and is sufficient to provide ample flexibility and choice over the next five years. - 6.1.22 The NPPF requires local planning authorities to illustrate the expected rate of housing delivery through a housing trajectory for the Plan period.
+6.1.21 Over the five-year period 2017-2022 2023-2028, there is a land supply capable of delivering 2,959 1,918 homes.
+The identified supply exceeds the five years' worth of housing requirements (1,866 1,327) by 1,093 591 dwellings.
+This is equivalent to 7.6 7.2 years' supply of land and is sufficient to provide ample flexibility and choice over the next five years.

+6.1.22 To boost significantly the supply of housing, t The (xxvi) NPPF requires local planning authorities to illustrate the expected rate of housing delivery through a housing trajectory for the Plan period.
 The trajectory for Cotswold District over the Plan period is set out in the following diagram: